-Owners say the biggest drawback of a 10-inch chop saw is the smaller capacity, even if to only cut an occasional oversized board.
-A 12-inch compound miter saw is a good compromise for extra capacity without bumping up to a sliding saw.
+Owners say the biggest drawback of a 10-inch chop saw is its small capacity.
+However, if you only need to cut an occasional oversized board, it's not necessarily worth shelling out $400 or more for a sliding miter saw.
+For owners in this position, a 12-inch compound miter saw is a good compromise.
 In the Journal of Light Construction, Andy Beasley explains, "Sliding miter saws are more versatile, but they're expensive and bulky ...
 If you can get by without the wide horizontal cutting capacity afforded by a slider, a 12-inch chop saw can save you a pile of money."
-Editors at Wood Magazine agree, saying even a single-bevel saw this size will handle nearly all the woodworking tasks you can find for it around your home.

-Users with a lot of compound cuts will save time with a dual-bevel saw, which can tilt the saw head in two directions.
-DeWalt's DW716 has the same convenient features and accurate performance as the DW715, and can bevel left or right.
+Users who need to make a lot of compound cuts will save time with a dual-bevel saw, which can tilt the saw head in two directions.
+The DeWalt DW716 (Est. $355) has the same convenient features and accurate performance as the DW715 and can bevel left or right.
 "Although pricey, it cuts superbly, operates easily, boasts the greatest cutting capacity, and is easy to carry," says Beasley, who tests both DeWalts in his review.
-The DW715 and DW716 include DeWalt's extra-long three-year warranty, a one-year free service contract and a 90-day money-back guarantee.
+Users at Amazon.com rate the DW716 about the same as the DW715, with similar praise and criticism for both models.
+Both saws include DeWalt's three-year warranty, a one-year free service contract and a 90-day money-back guarantee.
 Users need only consider whether the dual-bevel convenience is worth the extra cost.